-Non-atomic terms are constructed by applications of encryption (enc) and pairing (cat), where n-ary concatenation is parsed right-associatively.
+Non-atomic terms are constructed by applications of encryption (enc), hashing (hash), and pairing (cat), where n-ary concatenation is parsed right-associatively.
 The second argument of an encryption is the key.
 Encryption may also be written in an n-ary form where the last argument is the key and the arguments preceding it are implicitly concatenated.
+Hashing also may written in an n-ary form and its arguments are implicitly concatenated.